SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 In this first installment of the practice, the user will always be an administrator and will be able to use all the functionalities of the web application.

 ### Images
-The images will be loaded from the database every image will be linked either to a product or a user.
+At this fase of the project, the images will be related either to a product or a user.
+A product will be related to at least 1 image, while the user may or may not be linked to an image.

 ## Navigation
 The web application we have developed is an online buying and selling platform.
 Users can both list products for sale and purchase new, refurbished, or second-hand items.